 Candidates must be working towards a college degree or be a VERY recent graduate.
 Excellent written and verbal communication skills, acute attention to detail, and the ability to work independently is most important.
 Familiarity with digital photography and file types is a must.
-Experience with social media tools (Facebook Live & Google Hangouts) and social publishing is expected as well as knowledge with Photoshop, Photo Mechanic and Photoshelter.com will be a major plus.
+Experience with social media tools (Skype, Facebook Live & Google Hangouts) and social publishing is expected as well as knowledge with Photoshop, Photo Mechanic and Photoshelter.com will be a major plus.
 Previous visual documentary experience through former internships, college courses and/or work on school publications is a plus.

 WHAT WILL A GRANT RECIPIENT LEARN?

 This project is geared towards documentary photography of the people and places of Harrison County, Kentucky.
 At the beginning of the grant period, Boyd’s Station will ask the recipients to write a brief outline of what they hope to accomplish and then, Boyd’s Station will help the grant recipient along toward those stated goals.

 The Boyd’s Station 306.36 Visual Documentary Project has a large community of successful documentary photographer supporters who are the best in the world and are committed to seeing the grant recipient strive and succeed.
-What might be the most unique thing about The Reinke Grant for Visual Storytelling is that while in Harrison County, the grant recipient will have a one-on-on virtual critique of their work with a different Boyd’s Station 306.36 Visual Documentary Project mentor each week.
-This weekly opportunity will be a unique experience between the photographer and an accomplished professional to discuss work or seek answers to questions on how to successfully navigate documentary photography.
+What might be the most unique thing about The Reinke Grant for Visual Storytelling is that while in Harrison County, the grant recipient will have numerous one-on-on virtual critiques of their work with a different Boyd’s Station 306.36 Visual Documentary Project mentor.
+This opportunity will be a unique experience between the photographer and an accomplished professional to discuss work or seek answers to questions on how to successfully navigate documentary photography.